 Best for Instant Pot: Paleo Cooking With Your Instant Pot

-The Instant Pot is a kitchen lifesaver, but many of the quick and easy options aren’t appropriate for a gluten-free diet.
+The Instant Pot is a kitchen lifesaver, but many of the quick and easy options aren’t appropriate for a gluten-free kitchen.
 In her cookbook, "Paleo Cooking With Your Instant Pot," Jennifer Robins aims to solve that problem.
-The 80 recipes aren’t just gluten-free; they’re completely grain-free and paleo-friendly, meaning there’s no dairy or refined sugar in any of them.
-Each recipe also features high-quality ingredients that are designed to make sure you’re hitting your nutritional needs, even when avoiding certain food groups.
+The 80 recipes aren’t just gluten-free; they’re completely grain-free with no dairy or refined sugar in any of them.

 Best Vegetarian: Whole Bowls

 Many vegetarian cookbooks rely on pasta and bread to make a meal satiating, but Allison Day figured out a way to fill bellies without meat or gluten.
 "Whole Bowls" is a unique approach that turns every meal into a “power bowl” full of plant-based foods that are ready to eat in a pinch.
 Each recipe is designed around the right balance of protein, starchy vegetables or fruit, non-starchy vegetables, grains, condiments, a crunch factor, and optional cheese.
-There are even dessert bowls, like Mexican chocolate pudding and bumbleberry pie, that help satisfy your sweet tooth in a healthier way.
+There are even dessert bowls, like Mexican chocolate pudding and bumbleberry pie, that help satisfy your sweet tooth.

 Best for Meal Planning: Cook Once, Eat All Week